tcheouj/p8105_wnv_nyc/Related_work_Initial_questions.md

 precipitation amount, and snow depth.
 This data is provided by the National Oceanic and Atmospheric Administration.

-(should i include which stations we used for NY?)

 ### Cleaning

 **P8105 Zip Codes Dataset**